marijngiesen/docker-nginx/README.md

 # docker-nginx
-Docker Nginx image based on CentOS en Nginx
+Docker Nginx image based on CentOS and Nginx